Asher-1/ACloudViewer/CONTRIBUTING.md

 #### Header file
 Open the header file (`qMyPlugin.h`).
-  1. at the top of the file you should see first a standard `CloudCompare` header.
+  1. at the top of the file you should see first a standard `ErowCloudViewer` header.
 You can change inside the plugin name (`qDummy` => `qMyPlugin`) and the copyright owner.
   2. below this header, we have a standard C++ class declaration.
     - you should modify the macro word `Q_DUMMY_PLUGIN_HEADER` with your own (for instance: `Q_MY_PLUGIN_ HEADER`).
 Do it on both lines.
     - you should also update the class description (Doxygen style)